 Mr. Mahdiar Taheri is currently a research fellow at The Australian National University (ANU) working in the field of concentrated solar power (CSP) under the supervision of A/Prof. Joe Coventry.
-He has submitted his PhD thesis, in the field of nanomaterials at ANU under the supervision of A/Prof. Takuya Tsuzuki.
-He is looking at green and scalable synthesis methods to produce metal organic frameworks (in particular zeolitic imidazolate frameworks) for water remediation, Li-ion batteries and oxygen evolution reactions.
+He has submitted his PhD thesis, in the field of nanomaterials at ANU under the supervision of A/Prof. Takuya Tsuzuki, looking at green and scalable synthesis methods to produce metal organic frameworks (in particular zeolitic imidazolate frameworks) for water remediation, Li-ion batteries and oxygen evolution reactions.
 In 2016, Mahdiar was awarded two scholarships to commence his PhD, and has co-supervised six honours students since.
 Previously, he received his BSc and MSc degree in Materials Engineering from Iran University of Science and Technology (IUST), Tehran, Iran and ranked 1st among the undergraduate students.
-After MSc graduation in 2013, he worked as research assistant at IUST, advising on industrial and MSc/BSc thesis projects in relation to ceramic manufacturing and composites.
-Mahdiar has co-authored more than 10 peer reviewed papers.
+After MSc graduation in 2013, he worked as a research assistant at IUST, advising on industrial and MSc/BSc thesis projects in relation to ceramic manufacturing and composites.
+Mahdiar has co-authored more than 20 peer reviewed papers.

 - First prize in Centre for Advanced Microscopy Image competition, 2019

 - Finalist in the best poster award, 6th Nano-Today conference, Lisbon, Portugal, 2019

 - “Australian National University (ANU) HDR Fee Merit Scholarship” and “ANU PhD Scholarship (International)”, 2016

 - Selected as Elite by Iranian National Foundation of Elites, 2013

 - Winner of distinguished student scholarship for Studying M.Sc.in Material Eng.
 Dept. Iran University of Science and Technology, 2010